-evenly distributed the sending or receiving, respectively, of the subjects within that set is.
-18,19 For a fixed anonymity set, global anonymity is maximal iff all subjects within the anonymity set are equally likely.
-Since subjects20 may behave quite distinct from each other (and trying to persuade them to behave more equally may both fail and be not compatible with basic human rights), achieving maximal anonymity or even something close to it usually is impossible.
-Strong or even maximal global anonymity does not imply strong anonymity or even maximal anonymity of each particular subject21: Even if global anonymity is strong, one (or a few) individuals might be quite likely, so their anonymity is weak.
+usually is impossible.
+Strong or even maximal global anonymity does not imply strong anonymity or even maximal anonymity of each particular subject: Even if global anonymity is strong, one (or a few) individual subjects might be quite likely, so their anonymity is weak.
 W.r.t. these "likely suspects", nothing is changed if the anonymity set is made larger and sending and receiving of the other subjects are, e.g., distributed evenly.
 That way, arbitrarily strong global anonymity can be achieved without doing anything for the "likely suspects" [CISc06].
-So there is need to define anonymity measures not only for the system as a whole, but for individual subjects or small sets of subjects.
+So there is need to define anonymity measures not only for the system as a whole, but for individual subjects (individual anonymity) or small sets of subjects.